 Costs vary based on the size of the business and industry.
-So there is no universal agreement on what startup expenses should be.
+So there is no universal agreement on what startup.

 However, startup costs also known as preliminary expenses, startup expenses or pre-opening expenses include the expenses and assets a founder incur when establishing a new business.
 These are non-recurring expenditures you incur when starting your new business.

 Some of the common costs are startup insurance fees, registration charges, legal fees, accountant’s fees and more.

 It’s important to learn how to calculate startup costs because it gives you an overview of your business’s current and projected financials.

 Here are the benefits of knowing the initial working capital.